-SIGNATURE BRIDE sits down with a top fashion designer to get a glimpse into the creative mindset.
+SIGNATURE BRIDE sits down with top Black fashion designers to get a glimpse into the creative mindset.

 This month, we had the opportunity to speak with fashion designer Yemi Osunkoya, the visionary behind the brand Kosibah.